chattizen/citizens-handbook/hamilton-county/mayor/index.md

 The administration consists of four divisions, with each division comprised of several departments.

-### Finance
+### Finance Division

-+ Administrator: Albert Kiser

-The [finance division](http://www.hamiltontn.gov/Finance/) manages Hamilton County's financial affairs.
+The finance division manages Hamilton County's financial affairs.
 It monitors and tracks all revenues, expenditures and assets.
 It prepares financial reports for county, state and federal agencies.

 Finance is integral to the development of the county's annual budget.
 It works with the mayor, County Commission and every department and office of county government for six to seven months to arrive at a final budget.